hielkemuizelaar/clin34_website/_posts/2024-05-22-abstract-submission-closed.md

 excerpt: Abstract submission for CLIN 34 is now closed!
 We are pleased to announce we received more than 130 submissions.
 ---
 <div>
 Abstract submission for CLIN 34 is now closed!
 We are pleased to announce we received more than 130 submissions.
+Notifications of acceptance will be sent out by June 15th 2024.
 </div>